2023 Michael Jenike Young Investigator Award Guidelines

 • Scheduling issues for the PI and staff involved with the project

-• Obstacles connected to the COVID-19 pandemic and other uncontrollable events
+• Obstacles connected to uncontrollable events

 The PI should send the no-cost extension request as a Word document or PDF, using the funded institution’s letterhead.
 Once the request is received, it will be reviewed and a no-cost extension approval letter will be sent if the justifications are appropriate.